tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-06-16-rejecting-specialization.md

 | Clients can come from “cold” channels | Clients require warm intros and personal introductions |
 | Able to be decomposed into tasks that a team can tackle (i.e. agency is a good fit) | Hard to decompose into tasks so a good fit for a single individual (i.e. consultant is a good fit) |

-In short, not only is ambiguous work more fun and interesting - but it’s more senior.
+In short, not only is ambiguous work more fun and interesting - but crucially, it’s more senior.
 If you want to push into more senior work with long term well paid retainers, then you need to push into ambiguous work.

 ### All Senior Work is Ambiguous